Delicious Dirt Cheap Meals for When You’re Broke

 Basic Cheap Easy Meals on a Budget

 Simple, quick and perfect for a late dinner.
 They’re easy to adapt to everyone’s preferences and you can even pre-cook the bacon (or turkey bacon) in the oven.
 Win-win!

 Nothing’s easier than making a sandwich (Except maybe cereal…).
 They’re just so easy to dress up with some nice bread, condiments and sides to make it a filling meal.
 Throw it in a panini press and it’s a great way to treat yourself after a long day at work.

-Whether they’re premade from the deli, or you’ve cooked it all day in your crockpot, soups are an easy and cheap dinner idea.
-Pair it with a sandwich or a nice crusty loaf of French bread and salad, and you’ve got a really easy and filling meal.
+Whether they’re premade from the deli, or you’ve cooked it all day in your crockpot / slow cooker, soups are an easy and cheap dinner idea.
+Pair it with a sandwich or a nice crusty loaf of French bread and salad, and you’ve got a filling and delicious meal.

 Sausage, Peppers & Onions

 A classic and easy meal, just slice and sautee peppers, onions and sausage.
 From hot Italian sausage to turkey kielbasa, this cheap dinner idea is really versatile.
 Throw it on a hoagie bun or a bed of rice and you’ve got a meal.